drbig/snb/help.md

 	- <home>, <end> - move the cursor to beginning, end
 	- <cursor keys> - line-aware movement
 	- <enter> - finish editing
+	- Experimental readline-like bindings
+		- C-b (Ctrl-B) - move back one character
+		- C-f (Ctrl-F) - move forward one character
+		- Anything more involved (e.g. move by words, delete world/line, undo/redo, kill/yank/paste) is beyond scope _I'd_ like to work on, but I'd welcome PRs and/or patches that implement such functionality.
 - Command line
 	- Just run it with '-h' to get the list
 	- As well as the locale, so you may use a decent UTF-8 one